Real-time Neural Dense Elevation Mapping for Urban Terrain with Uncertainty Estimations: Experiments

 \subsubsection{Setup}

-We adopt CoppeliaSim \cite{coppeliaSim} to build our environment and collect dataset for training and evaluation.
-In simulation experiments, we generate maps as in Fig. \ref{fig:sim_env} containing various terrain features to collect an evaluation dataset containing around $2$k data frames using the same approach as illustrated in Section \ref{sec:simu_env}.
-All the mapping approaches are evaluated using $5$m $\times$ $5$m patches.
+We adopt CoppeliaSim \cite{coppeliaSim} to collect the dataset using the approach described in Section \ref{sec:simu_env}.
+The final dataset contains $\num{40}$k valid samples with an average observation ratio of $\SI{60}{\percent}$.
+The train, validation, and evaluation split ratios are $\num{0.7}$, $\num{0.1}$, and $\num{0.2}$ respectively.
+Both the simulation and the real-world experiments adopt the same network model trained solely on this simulation dataset.

+In simulation experiments, all the mapping approaches are evaluated using $\qtyproduct[product-units=single]{5 x 5}{\metre}$ patches in \textit{urban} environments that contain regions of \textit{stairs}, \textit{slopes} as well as other \textit{obstacles} (boxes and irregular steps).
+We additionally conduct the experiment on $\num{2}$k samples of irregular \textit{hills} with rough surfaces (the second row of Fig. \ref{fig:baseline_vis}), which are quite different from the urban scenarios in our training dataset, to evaluate the generalization capacity of our approach.

-For real-world experiments, we specifically focus on the mapping performance on stairs as it is one of the most challenging terrain reconstruction scenarios containing detailed structures, which is frequently used for mapping evaluation in \cite{hoeller2022neural,elevationcupy,stolzle2022reconstructing}, and the reconstruction quality of stairs can largely affect the downstream tasks.
-We control a Jueying Mini \cite{Jueying} quadrupedal robot to approach or walk up multiple stairs with various heights and steepness.
-The robot receives sparse point clouds at $10$Hz from a RoboSense RS-LiDAR-16 as the observation of the environment.
-The odometry information of the robot is obtained using a modified version of \ac{NDT} \cite{magnusson2009three} which continuously compare the current LiDAR frame with a local point cloud map containing $5$ nearest frames.
-All the mapping approaches are evaluated using $2$m $\times$ $2$m patches on stairs, where the same network model of our approach is used as in the simulation experiments.
+For real-world experiments, we specifically focus on the mapping performance on stairs, as it is frequently used for mapping evaluation in \cite{hoeller2022neural,elevationcupy,stolzle2022reconstructing}, and the reconstruction quality of stairs can largely affect the downstream tasks.
+We control a Jueying Mini \cite{Jueying} quadrupedal robot to approach or walk up $5$ stairs with various heights and steepness.
+The robot receives sparse point clouds from a RoboSense RS-LiDAR-16 at $\SI{10}{\hertz}$ to observe the environment.
+The robot odometry is obtained using a modified version of \ac{NDT} \cite{magnusson2009three} which continuously compares the current LiDAR frame with a local point cloud map containing $\num{5}$ nearest frames.
+All the mapping approaches are evaluated on $400$ patches ($\qtyproduct[product-units=single]{2 x 2}{\metre}$) on real-world stairs.